domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There's no such thing as too cold weather.
 Only insufficient clothing. --Finnish Proverb

+Freedom is just another word for one more way to get f--ked. --Officer Gerard in Dexter, S1:E5, "Love American Style"

+A lo mejor los pescados te encuentran.
+(Maybe the fish will find you.) --Dexter in Dexter, S1:E5, "Love American Style"

 Never lie to someone who trusts you.
 Never trust someone who lies to you. --Sonya character in Dexter, S5:E4, "Beauty and the Beast"

 Saint Brigid, circle us with your light so that no darkness shall overcome our world. --Irish Nanny in Dexter, S5:E7, "Circle Us"